AbakirH/notebook/README.md

 ## Overview
 ### Description
-Notebook is a simple app that allows instructor to post grades to his/her students.
+Notebook is a simple app that allows instructor to aClass grades to his/her students.
 Students will be able to see their average grades for the class and for each assignment.

 ### App Evaluation